franciscawijaya/wesportation.github.io/README.md

 Introducing rating and feedback mechanisms to improve user trust and reliability within the platform.
 Continuing to refine and improve the interface to make it even more intuitive and user-friendly.
 By continuously iterating on WesPortation, we aim to provide a sustainable, community-oriented transportation solution that makes student life in Middletown more convenient, affordable, and connected.

-To view our website, go to wesportation.co.
+To view our website, go to wesportation.co or view our DevPost at https://devpost.com/software/wesportation